chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show Finale – Analysis.md

 - Compared to the opener song in the very start, this reprise steps up in many different places.

-- Where the [[The Greatest Show Prologue – Analysis|The Greatest Show (Prologue)]] has Barnum singing virtually all the lead parts, this reprise has the background singers singing the lead lyrics and even harmony –you can’t even make out Barnum’s voice in some places of the song.
+- Where the [The Greatest Show (Prologue)](The Greatest Show Prologue – Analysis) has Barnum singing virtually all the lead parts, this reprise has the background singers singing the lead lyrics and even harmony –you can’t even make out Barnum’s voice in some places of the song.

 - In the same vein, while the camera mostly focuses on Barnum in the [[The Greatest Show Prologue – Analysis|intro]]; in the finale, we get solo shots of so many individual people, most who we now know personally through their stories — and even shots of some unnamed cast.

 - Just listening and comparing to both songs, this finale song has more/extra instruments and is more musically intricate with electric guitar and synths